Clinical Track

 Research Track

-Supported by an NIH training grant for over 40 years, our program has produced internationally recognized researchers and leaders in Pulmonary and Critical Care Medicine.
+Our physician scientist training program has produced internationally recognized researchers and leaders in Pulmonary and Critical Care Medicine.
 Fellows receive training and mentoring to ask research questions, develop research plans, write successful grant applications, and produce high-quality scientific writing.
 With more than 70 faculty across four institutions and nationally recognized leaders throughout the University of Washington, fellows can choose from a tremendous breadth of research possibilities.
 The Division of Pulmonary, Critical Care & Sleep Medicine is committed to providing a fourth year of funding for all research-track fellows and nearly all third- and fourth-year fellows who apply are successful in gaining research funding.

 Research opportunities include: